-Windows 10 has been a critical success since its release, but if you need or want to revert to an older version of Windows, it’s easy enough to learn how to uninstall Windows 10 and roll it back to whichever version you prefer.
-Unfortunately, there’s no automatic system for older versions — you’ll have to back up your files, track down some installation media, and find your software key to get back to your “old” computer.
+Windows 10 has been a critical success since its release, but if you need or want to revert to an older version of Windows, you can uninstall Windows 10 and downgrade to Windows 8.1 or even Windows 7.

-Next, get installation media for Windows itself.
-For Windows 8.1, Microsoft provides a download service that allows you to send the installation files to a new DVD, or even use a flash drive.
-If you’re installing an older version of Windows, you’ll need the original disc (and possibly an external CD or DVD burner, if your newer laptop doesn’t have a disc drive).
+Step 2: Once you've backed up your PC, get installation media for Windows itself.
+For Windows 8.1, Microsoft provides a download service that allows you to send the installation files to a new DVD or even use a flash drive.
+If you’re installing an older version of Windows, you’ll need the original disc (and possibly an external CD or DVD burner if your newer laptop doesn’t have a disc drive).
 Alternatively, you can create a bootable USB drive with a Windows ISO.

 You’ll also need the Windows product key for whichever version you chose — this is the 25-digit code that came with your Windows retail box or purchase receipt from Microsoft.
 It may also be located somewhere on your computer’s case.

 We also have an important note on Windows 7.
 While it may be starting to show its age, Windows 7 is still of occasional utility among power users looking to replicate or fix old software — or people who are just stuck in their ways.
 Windows 7 can’t upgrade, install, or keep files when installed on a system already running Windows 10, so a fresh install is the only way to achieve such a goal.